releng-tool/releng-tool-docs/content/guides/packages/bootstrapping.md

 # Package bootstrapping

-Every package, no matter which package [](pkg-opt-type) is defined, can create a bootstrapping script to invoke before a package starts a configuration stage.
+Every package, no matter which package [`LIBFOO_TYPE`](pkg-opt-type) is defined, can create a bootstrapping script to invoke before a package starts a configuration stage.
 The existence of a `<package>-bootstrap` inside a package directory will trigger the bootstrapping stage for the package.
 An example bootstrapping script for a package `libfoo` would be named `libfoo-bootstrap`:

 ```
 └── my-releng-tool-project/